 The Aging & Senior Programs Division maintains a medical equipment loan closet to facilitate temporary provision of durable medical equipment to qualified persons.
 Supplies consist of walkers, canes, bath/shower benches and wheelchairs, but are limited.
 Donations accepted.
 Call 1-855-843-9725.

-The University of Maryland Charles Regional Medical Center will hold blood drives on Monday, April 26; and Monday, June 28, at the American Legion Post 82, 6330 Crain Highway in La Plata.
+The University of Maryland Charles Regional Medical Center will hold a blood drive Monday, June 28, at the American Legion Post 82, 6330 Crain Highway in La Plata.
 Go to www.redcrossblood.org/give.html/drive-results?order =DATEe=10&zipSponsor=20646.

 Rent relief funds available

 The Board of County Commissioners has provided the Southern Maryland Tri-County Community Action Committee with relief funds of $500,000 to support residents facing evictions due to the ongoing COVID-19 pandemic.

 Families facing financial difficulties related to employment loss or a significant reduction in work hours may be eligible to apply for assistance with paying rent and utilities.
 Applicants must be Charles County residents and demonstrate job loss or reduction in work hours due to COVID-19.
 There may be additional eligibility requirements.
 Call 301-274-4474.

 Free income tax preparation for moderate to low income seniors appointments are now being offered.
 Seniors must meet eligibility requirements.
 To schedule an appointment, individuals aged 60 and older can call 301-609-5712, or individuals aged 18-59 can call 301-609-5704 or contact Barbara Joy at 301-609-5712 or JoyB@charlescountymd.gov.